Asphalt 3D

-Asphalt 3D is a racing game published by Konami in Japan and Ubisoft worldwide and developed by Gameloft for the Nintendo 3DS handheld video game console.
-It is the seventh major game of the Ashphalt series.
-It was released in Japan on March 10, 2011, in Europe on March 25, 2011, in North America on March 27, 2011, and in Australia on March 31, 2011.
-It was one of eight 3DS launch titles published by Ubisoft and was revealed at the Electronic Entertainment Expo 2010 (E3 2010).

-A direct conversion of an Apple iOS game, Asphalt 6: Adrenaline, Asphalt 3D includes 17 tracks based on real-life locations and 42 licensed sports vehicles.
+Asphalt 3D is a 2011 racing game developed by Gameloft and published by Ubisoft for the Nintendo 3DS.
+The seventh major title of the Asphalt series and the first on a Nintendo system since Asphalt 4: Elite Racing, Asphalt 3D was one of eight 3DS launch titles.
+A direct conversion of an iOS game, Asphalt 6: Adrenaline, Asphalt 3D includes 17 tracks based on real-life locations and 42 licensed sports vehicles.
 It features several game modes including multiplayer support for up to six players using local wireless play.

 Asphalt 3D received negative reviews, with much of the criticism directed at poor controls, numerous bugs, poor visuals, and a choppy framerate.
-It has received compilation scores of 43% and 47% on Metacritic and GameRankings, respectively.
+It has received compilation scores of 43/100 and 47% on Metacritic and GameRankings, respectively.

 Gameplay and premise

 Asphalt 3D is a racing game, in which the player must maneuver an automobile to compete against computer-controlled drivers on various race tracks.
 Players earn rewards such as car upgrades and XP points for winning races throughout the game, and reaching higher levels allows them to use better sports cars to unlock.
 The game features 17 tracks based on real-life locations including San Francisco and Paris.
 The games also features over 40 licensed sports cars and motorcycles, from companies like Ferrari, Lamborghini, Aston Martin, Bentley, Maserati, BMW, Nissan, Audi and Ducati.